-Researchers in this study examined doctors, nurses, and other health care personnel and took samples from their hand and mobile phone to test for the identification of microorganism and antibiotic sensitivity.
+Researchers in this study examined doctors, nurses, and other health care personnel and took samples from their hands and mobile phone to test for the identification of microorganisms and antibiotic sensitivity.

-In this article researchers Rawia Ibrahim Badr, Hatem ibrahim Badr, Nabil Mansour Ali study the hands of neurosurgeons, anesthetists, and nurses before and after they came in direct contact with a cell phone to see the growth bacterial infection on their hands left from the device.
+In this article researchers Rawia Ibrahim Badr, Hatem Ibrahim Badr, Nabil Mansour Ali study the hands of neurosurgeons, anesthetists, and nurses before and after they came in direct contact with a cell phone to see the growth of bacterial infection on their hands left from the device.

 This study was conducted at the Post-Operative Pediatric Intensive Care Unit (POPICU) of Children’s Hospital in Ain Shams University in Cairo, Egypt.
 Researchers studied the rate of bacteria on healthcare workers’ mobile phones and compared it to those of the patient visitors.